swest235/The-Sean-West/aboutme.md

 subtitle: They Call Me Daddy
 ---

-My name is Sean, I'm practicing to be dad.
+My name is Sean, I'm practicing to be a dad.

 - Can Elsa play with balloons?
   > No, she'll *let it go!*